Specialist in funk, psychedelic, indie and dreamy folk

 I’ve been writing about music since my early teens.
-I was really into XFM as a kid, and of course Jon Peel’s late night show.
+I was really into XFM as a kid, and of course John Peel’s late night show on Radio 1.
 I still get really excited when I hear a juicy, heavy riff.

 DJing was a way that I could play new music to new people without having to have a critical opinion of it, and I really enjoyed being able to do those two things – and then that spiralled years later into the radio show where I get to do that live.